IQ8QI/IQ8QI/README.md

 - 👋 Hi, I’m Bartłomiej Konecki
 - 👀 I’m interested in programming and Free Software (free like in freedom)
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently wirting polynomial library in c++
 - 📫 You can reach me by mail or LinkedIn

 <div>